DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Obviously, any program can be altered (regardling your needs), saved to external **.vktProg** (_Vektor PROGRAM_) file, then later, loaded from **.vktProg** file, as required.

-:information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set, and limited number of characters.
+:information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below), and limited number of characters less or equal 16.

+Allowed characters for filename and program name:
+- All regular letters: A..Z, a..z (lowercase letters are converted to upper for display)
+- All digits: 0..9
+- Blank (space)
+- Underscore (_)
+- Minus (-)
+- Plus (+)
+- Equals (=)
+- Exclamation mark (!)
+- Period/point (.) but **not accepted as first character** (Linux-based operating systems consider point as first character as hidden file!)
+- Apostrophe (')

 All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature.